antoniomika/sish/README.md

 ----------------

 Whitelisting IP ranges or countries is also possible.
-Whole CIDR ranges can be specified with the `-sish.whitelistedips` option that accepts a comma-separated string like "192.30.252.0/22,185.199.108.0/22".
+Whole CIDR ranges can be specified with the `--whitelisted-ips` option that accepts a comma-separated string like "192.30.252.0/22,185.199.108.0/22".
 If you want to whitelist a single IP, use the `/32` range.

-To whitelist countries, use `sish.whitelistedcountries` with a comma-separated string of countries in ISO format (for example, "pt" for Portugal).
-You'll also need to set `-sish.usegeodb` to `true`.
+To whitelist countries, use `--whitelisted-countries` with a comma-separated string of countries in ISO format (for example, "pt" for Portugal).
+You'll also need to set `--enable-geodb` to `true`.

 Demo - At this time, the demo instance has been set to require auth due to abuse
 ----